NandiniJerripothula-14/mini_sql_engine/README.md

 # Mini In-Memory SQL Query Engine (Python)

-## Project Overview
+## 📌 Overview

-This project is a simplified, in-memory SQL query engine built using Python.
+This project implements a simplified, in-memory SQL query engine built entirely using Python.
-It demonstrates how basic SQL queries such as `SELECT`, `WHERE`, and `COUNT` are processed internally.
+It demonstrates how basic SQL queries are processed internally by a database system.

-The engine loads data from CSV files into memory, parses a limited subset of SQL, applies filtering and aggregation logic, and displays results through a command-line interface (CLI).
+The engine loads data from CSV files into memory, parses a limited subset of SQL queries, applies filtering and aggregation logic, and displays results through a command-line interface (CLI).
-The project helps in understanding core data processing concepts like selection, filtering, projection, and aggregation.
+This project is designed to build a foundational understanding of data processing concepts such as selection, filtering, projection, and aggregation.

 ---

-## Features
+## ✨ Key Features

 - Load CSV files into memory
-- Store table data as a list of dictionaries
+- Store table data as a list of dictionaries (`list[dict]`)
-- Execute basic SQL queries
+- Parse and execute basic SQL queries
 - Supported operations:
   - `SELECT *`
   - `SELECT column1, column2`
   - `WHERE` clause with a single condition
   - `COUNT(*)` and `COUNT(column)`
-- Interactive command-line interface (REPL)
+- Interactive CLI (REPL)
 - Clear and user-friendly error handling

 ---

-## Project Structure
+## 📁 Project Structure

 mini_sql_engine/
 ├── data/